earthshrink/flyby-analysis/About.md

 	NASA's Doppler-integrated range
 during NEAR's Earth flyby on 23rd January 1998
 	[1].
-These radar residuals had remained unconsidered
+These radar residuals have never been considered
-	in all of JPL's subsequent papers on various anomalies
+	in JPL's subsequent papers on
-	[2].
+		various anomalies
+	(e.g., [2]).
+In fact,
+the radar data also obtained for Galileo
+	had not even been examined till after NEAR's flyby [1], and were eventually found similar,
+	as privately revealed by J K Campbell early on in this work.
-They were shown in
+NEAR's radar residuals were shown in
 	[3]
 to not only closely fit
 	the instantaneous range as _range lags_